NetFreak85/Network-Interface-Utilization-Monitoring/README.md

 <space><space>

-4. `Note: For debuging propose, you can set the PrintCLI variable to 'True' in the network_config.yaml to display the output in your terminal.`
+4. `Note: For debuging propose, you can set the PrintCLI variable to 'True' in the network_config.yaml yaml file to display the output in your terminal.`

 ## Configuration